What we know about the high, broad turnout in the 2020 election

 THE WASHINGTON POST

-Turnout increased by seven points among men and six percentage points among women from 2016 to 2020.
+Turnout increased by seven percentage points among men and six points among women from 2016 to 2020.
 Women maintained their long-term advantage in overall turnout rate, with 70 percent casting ballots compared with 66 percent of men.
 The gender gap was slightly larger in the eight most competitive states in the presidential election, where 74 percent of women voted, compared with 68 percent of men.

 What drove extraordinary turnout in 2020, and will it continue?